 According the U.S. Small Business Administration, small businesses generated 44% of the United States' economic activity from 1998 to 2014.
 While it is not quite half of the activity, think about how small these businesses are in comparison to the large Fortune 500 companies.

-Despite the fact that Walmart employs a full 1 percent of the U.S. population, it's small, locally owned businesses that have the most positive economic impact on communities, according to new research from Penn State economists.
+Despite the fact that Walmart employs a full 1% of the U.S. population, it's small, locally owned businesses that have the most positive economic impact on communities, according to 2016 research from Penn State economists.